placekit/client-js/README.md

 PlaceKit JavaScript Client abstracts interactions with our API, making your life easier.
 We **highly recommend** to use it instead of accessing our API directly.

+👉 If you're looking for a full Autocomplete experience, have a look at our standalone [PlaceKit Autocomplete JS library](https://github.com/placekit/autocomplete-js), or check out our [examples](./examples) to learn how to integrate with an existing components library.

 ## ✨ Features

 - **Featherweight**, **zero-dependency** HTTP client